 (3) LODs vary according to individual GC columns, instrument conditions and cleanliness, media interferences, and internal standards used.
 The lowest calibration standard for these determinations was 0.05 μg/sample.
 Lower LODs are achievable with lower concentration calibration standards and operation of the mass spectrometer in the SIM mode.
-LODs were calculated on liquid standards using the procedure of Burkart [8].
+LODs were calculated on liquid standards using the procedure of Burkart [12].

-- (4) MDLs are provided as an alternate expression of sensitivity.
-These MDLs are calculated as the standard deviation of six replicates on spiked media analyzed at the 0.1 μg/sample level (except as noted) times the Student's t value for 6 replicates (3.365).
-(Normally 7 replicates are used.) - (5) Cotton gauze samples were spiked at 3 μg/sample per analyte.
+(5) Cotton gauze samples were spiked at 3 μg/sample per analyte.
 Six samples were analyzed immediately after preparation.
 Six samples were stored at room temperature (about 22 °C) for 7 days and then analyzed.
 Eighteen samples were stored at +4 °C (±2 °C).
 Of the 18 samples stored at +4 °C, six each were analyzed at 7 and 21 days and three each were analyzed at 14 and 30 days.
-(Backup Data Report [1].)
+(Backup Data Report [4].)
 Apparent recoveries vary according to internal standard used.